discordjs/guide/guide/additional-info/async-await.md

 # Understanding async/await

 If you aren't very familiar with ECMAScript 2017, you may not know about async/await.
 It's a useful way to handle Promises in a hoisted manner.
-It also looks cleaner, increases overall readability, and is slightly faster.
+It's also slightly faster and increases overall readability.

 ## How do Promises work?